 Regular Student Employment

 This program provides jobs for students who are unable to qualify for the Federal Work-Study program.
 Virginia State University makes these funds available for students who possess a needed skill or talent.
-Students are employed in a variety of university offices and departments, while developing their work schedule around their academic schedules.
+Students are employed in a variety of university offices and departments while developing their work schedules around their academic schedules.
 Students must be at least part-time and maintain a 2.00 grade point average.